gscontras/ESSLLI-2016/chapters/3-semantics.md

 ~~~~

+> **Exercises:**

+> 1. The pragmatic listener believes the `inverse` interpretation is more likely.
+Why?
+> 2. Add some more utterances and check what happens to the interpretation of the ambiguous utterance.

-We can also add uncertainty about the QUD to the scope model, as in the hyperbole model that we say yesterday
+As in the hyperbole model, we can add uncertainty about the QUD:

 ~~~~
 // Here is the code for the quantifier scope model